-Legal nonconforming lot of record shall mean a lot of record containing less than the minimum site area, site dimensions or other site requirements of the applicable zoning district, or which is not otherwise in compliance with the provisions of other currently effective land development regulations, but which was in compliance with all applicable regulations and at the time such lot was legally recorded and documented in the public records of Duval County, Florida prior to the effective date of such land development regulations (see "Lot" and "lot of record").
+Nonconforming, legal lot of record shall mean a lot of record containing less than the minimum site area, site dimensions or other site requirements of the applicable zoning district, or which is not otherwise in compliance with the provisions of other currently effective land development regulations, as may be lawfully amended, but which was in compliance with all applicable regulations at the time such lot was legally recorded and documented in the public records of Duval County, Florida prior to the effective date of such land development regulations (see "Lot" and "lot of record").

-Legal nonconforming structure shall mean a structure or building or portion thereof, which does not conform with the land development regulations applicable to the zoning district in which the structure is located, but which was legally established prior to the effective date of such land development regulations.
+Nonconforming legal structure shall mean a structure or building or portion thereof, which does not conform with the land development regulations applicable to the zoning district in which the structure is located, but which was legally established prior to the effective date of such land development regulations.

-Legal nonconforming use shall mean the use of a structure or building or portion thereof, or land or portion thereof, which does not conform with the land development regulations but which was legally established prior to the effective date of such land development regulations.
+Nonconforming legal use shall mean the use of a structure or building or portion thereof, or land or portion thereof, which does not conform with the land development regulations and / or Comprehensive Plan future land use map designation applicable to the lands in which the use is located, but which was legally established prior to the effective date of such land development regulations or Comprehensive Plan.